-b The term "hazard" as used in AS 5577 is considered to be equivalent to the term "risk source" in AS/.NZS 31000
+b The term "hazard" as used in AS 5577 is considered to be equivalent to the term "risk source" in AS/NZS 31000

-Table A.3 Measurement and evaluation
+Table A.3Measurement and evaluation

-Minimum criteria^a

-1. Procedures are established for identifying, recording and analysing network operational, maintenance and reliability data to identify trends that may affect the safe operation of the electricity network

-IPART considers that in order to have adequate data analysis procedures in a compliant ENSMS, the network operator must demonstrate that the requirements of clause 4.5.1 of AS 5577 have been met.
+Minimum criteria ^a Auditor's comments 1.
+Procedures are established for identifying, recording and analysing network operational, maintenance and reliability data to identify trends that may affect the safe operation of the electricity network IPART considers that in order to have adequate data analysis procedures in a compliant ENSMS, the network operator must demonstrate that the requirements of clause 4.5.1 of AS 5577 have been met.
 2. Incidents are appropriately reported and investigated, and procedures to determine corrective and preventative action are implemented.

-IPART considers that in order to have appropriate incident reporting and investigation procedures in a compliant ENSMS, the network operator must demonstrate that:

-- a) the requirements of AS5577 4.5.2 have been met, and - b) the reporting requirements in IPART's Electricity Networks Reporting Manual have been met.

-3. Monitoring and recording processes have been adopted and implemented

-IPART considers that in order to have implemented all relevant records management arrangements in a compliant ENSMS, the network operator must demonstrate that:

-- a) The requirements of clause 4.5.3 of AS 5577 have been met, and - b) all relevant internal and external stakeholders are identified, and procedures implemented for regular consultation and communication with, and reporting to, these stakeholders during the development, implementation and review of the ENSMS, in compliance with clause 4.4.6 of AS 5577.
+IPART considers that in order to have appropriate incident reporting and investigation procedures in a compliant ENSMS, the network operator must demonstrate that: a) the requirements of AS5577 4.5.2 have been met, and b) the reporting requirements in IPART's Electricity Networks Reporting Manual have been met.
+3. Monitoring and recording processes have been adopted and implemented IPART considers that in order to have implemented all relevant records management arrangements in a compliant ENSMS, the network operator must demonstrate that: a) the requirements of clause 4.5.3 of AS 5577 have been met, and all relevant internal and external stakeholders are identified, and procedures implemented for regular consultation and communication with, and reporting to, these stakeholders during the development, implementation and review of the ENSMS, in compliance with clause 4.4.6 of AS 5577.
 4. Appropriate procedures have been established for planning and implementing audits to determine compliance with, and the effectiveness of, the ENSMS's plans and procedures.
 IPART considers that in order to have implemented adequate auditing arrangements in a compliant ENSMS, the network operator must demonstrate that the requirements of clause 4.5.4 of AS 5577 have been met.

+Note: Regulatory requirements are shown by reference to the source document (including the relevant clause number/s in the document), as follows: